swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 #### Recipient: The `executeDistributedTarget` method

-Invoking a distributed method is a tricky task, and involves a lot of type demangling, opening existential types, forming specific generic invocations and tightly managing all of that in order to avoid un-necessary heap allocations to pass the decoded arguments to the target function etc. After iterating over with multiple designs, we decided to expose a single `DistributedActorSystem.executeDistributedTarget` entry point which efficiently performs all the above operations.
+Invoking a distributed method is a tricky task, and involves a lot of type demangling, opening existential types, forming specific generic invocations and tightly managing all of that in order to avoid un-necessary heap allocations to pass the decoded arguments to the target function etc..
+After iterating over multiple designs, we decided to expose a single `DistributedActorSystem.executeDistributedTarget` entry point which efficiently performs all the above operations.

 Thanks to abstracting the decoding logic into the `DistributedTargetInvocationDecoder` type, all deserialization can be made directly from the buffers that were received from the underlying network transport.
 The `executeDistributedTarget` method has no opinion about what serialization mechanism is used either, and any mechanism–be it `Codable` or other external serialization systems–can be used, allowing distributed actor systems developers to implement whichever coding strategy they choose, potentially directly from the buffers obtained from the transport layer.